pnp/blog/content/post/chatbot-component-in-powerapps-using-power-virtual-agent/index.md

 categories: ["Community post"]
 images:
 - images/image1.png
-tags: ["PowerApps", "Copilot studios"]
+tags: ["PowerApps", "Copilot Studio"]
 type: "regular"
 ---

-The chatbot component in powerapps using Copilot studios is a powerful tool that allows developers and citizen developers to integrate chat functionality into their Power Apps.
+The chatbot component in powerapps using Copilot Studio is a powerful tool that allows developers and citizen developers to integrate chat functionality into their Power Apps.
 This component enables users to engage in real-time conversations with virtual agents, providing a seamless and interactive experience.

 With this chatbot component, users can easily communicate with the virtual agents, ask questions, and receive automated responses.
 It enhances the overall user experience by providing personalized and relevant information based on the user's queries.